PlatzKiecker/docs/README.md

 #### Confirmation

 In the final step, a booking confirmation with the details of the booking is displayed.
 All data from the previous steps are summarized here (name, telephone number, comment, date, time, number of guests).
-The booking will then be displayed on the restaurant's dashboard.
-Please note that if something needs to be changed, you have to contact the restaurant directly.
+The booking will then be displayed on the restaurant's dashboard. <br> Note: if something needs to be changed, the customer is instructed to contact the restaurant directly.

 ![Booking Confirmation](images/guest_step3.jpg)